 United For Care: People United for Medical Marijuana (PUFMM) — PUFMM was founded by Kim Russell, a woman whose grandmother suffered from glaucoma but refused to break the law even though marijuana offered medical benefits for her condition.
 This website contains news about the campaign, answers to frequently asked questions, and a fact sheet about medical marijuana.

 Were you arrested for any type of cannabis crime in Brevard County?
 The Law Offices of James B. Coulter has experience handling all sorts of drug cases, and he can thoroughly investigate your arrest to develop the strongest possible defense.
-James Coulter is not only a criminal defense attorney, but he is a former college adjunct professor or Criminal Law, Evidence, and Constitutional law.
-James Coulter is also a very involved player in the efforts to reform marijuana laws in the State of Florida.
+James Coulter is not only a criminal defense attorney, but he is a former state prosecutor and a college adjunct professor or Criminal Law, Evidence, and Constitutional Law.
+James Coulter is also a very involved player in the efforts to reform marijuana laws in the State of Florida and is an active Member of NORML.

-The Law Offices of James B. Coulter serves residents of the greater Melbourne area and Brevard County, but our firm also helps people who were charged with marijuana crimes while they were on vacation or visiting for other reasons.
+The Law Offices of James B. Coulter serves criminal defendants throughout the Melbourne Florida and Brevard County Florida, who were charged or arrested with marijuana crimes.
 Call (321) 586-9944 right now to have our firm review your case during a free consultation.